 In line with the Philippines’ celebration of Linggo ng Wika every month of August, our group the Bacolod Homeschoolers also held a modified version–Araw ng Wika.
-This is our second outing as a group and we are very thankful for the lovely turnout–nine families from the first four that we had during our Nutrition Week celebration.
+This is our second outing as a group and we are very thankful for the lovely turnout–nine homeschooling in Bacolod families from the first four that we had during our Nutrition Week celebration.
 While I did organize the event, I am very happy that it became a cooperative effort among the parents.
 So thankful to everyone that I was actually overwhelmed with emotion because of the turnout of homeschooling families that were brought together by technology–thanks Facebook!

 Our unspoken theme for our gathering is Pinoy fiesta.
 So here are our loose “requirements”: